dukelec/cdbus/Readme.md

 Value zero indicate the frame in current RX page is correct;
 Non-zero indicate the pointer of last received byte of the disturbed frame, include CRC.

+Always zero if `save broken frame` is not enabled.

 ## Interface